-My information has been gathered from what costume designers, directors, etc have either told me personally or said in interviews; some of it has been from poring over costume auction listings and collections.
+My information has been gathered from what costume designers, directors, etc have either told me personally or said in interviews.
+Some of it has been from poring over costume auction listings and collections.

 What spurred me to write this?
 Well, partly for myself as a reminder of my own policies, partly for readers to understand why I've not covered a film/TV series on here or, if I have ignored a costume from a work I have covered on here anyway.
-If the role you're looking for isn't on an article, this will tell you *why* I skipped it.
+If what you're looking for isn't on an article, this will tell you *why* I skipped it.

 The costume is bought clothes.